 - Sophistication of the equipment used

-Having seen the costs that can come with calling a plumber on short or overnight service, you might wonder how to be sure of an emergency versus what can wait until the next morning.
+Having seen the costs that can come with calling a professional on short or overnight service, you might wonder how to be sure of an emergency versus what can wait until the next morning.

 As a homeowner, you should do what feels best for you, your home, and your peace of mind.
-But there are a few tell-tale signs to watch for with the most common plumbing services that may help you decide whether to call for help now or wait until tomorrow.
+But there are a few tell-tale signs to watch for with the most common services that may help you decide whether to call for help now or wait until tomorrow.

 Is a burst pipe a plumbing emergency?